 The Respondent will be presumed not responsible until such time as the disciplinary process has been finally resolved.

-During the hearing, each Party shall be represented by an Advisor.
-The Parties are entitled to an Advisor of their own choosing and the Advisor may be an attorney or, if the Respondent holds a represented position, a union representative.
+During the hearing, the Complainant and the Respondent shall be represented by an Advisor.
+These Parties are entitled to an Advisor of their own choosing and the Advisor may be an attorney or, if the Respondent holds a represented position, a union representative.
 If a party does not choose an Advisor, then the Title IX Coordinator will appoint an Advisor of the [College or University]’s choosing on the Party’s behalf at no expense to the Party.

 Evidence